Shelby219/T2A1_workbook/README.md

 ------

-##  - g.
-Design a schema using an Entity Relationship Diagram (ERD) appropriate for the database of this website (assuming a relational database model)
+##  G. Design a schema using an Entity Relationship Diagram (ERD) appropriate for the database of this website (assuming a relational database model)

 ![ERD](https://github.com/Shelby219/T2A1_workbook/blob/master/docs/T2A1_Depop%20ERD.png)